recyclebini/space-misko/README.md

 # Introduction

-Space Miško is a video game inspired by the classic "Space Invaders," created as a project for the subject Fundamentals of Microprocessor Electronics at the Faculty of Electrical Engineering, University of Ljubljana.
+Space Misko is a video game inspired by the classic "Space Invaders," created as a project for the subject Fundamentals of Microprocessor Electronics at the Faculty of Electrical Engineering, University of Ljubljana.
 This game is designed to run on a student microcontroller development board Misko 3 based on the STM32G474QET.

  ![splashfinal (2)](https://github.com/user-attachments/assets/8a95994e-bc27-400b-a7a1-d28780f15673)